Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: Methodology

-\paragraph{Targets.} Our goal is to build a robust RAG system.
-When the model cannot answer, it is encouraged to abstain to suppress hallucinations.
-When an answer is available, the output should remain consistent regardless of document order, reducing permutation sensitivity.
+Our goal is to build a robust RAG system.
+When the model cannot produce a reliable answer, it is encouraged to abstain to effectively suppress hallucinations and improve system reliability.
+When an answer is available, the output should remain consistent regardless of document order, thereby reducing permutation sensitivity and further enhancing overall reasoning robustness.

 \paragraph{Data Construction Procedure.} We construct preference data $\mathcal{P}=(x, y_w, y_l)$ for training.
 For each query $q$ with its retrieved documents set $\mathcal{S}=\{d_1, d_2,\dots,d_n\}$, the input $x$ is formed by concatenating $q$ with a specific document permutation $\pi$.
 Model outputs are obtained via representative decoding of hidden-state clusters induced by document permutations.
 Each instance is then compared with the ground truth and categorized into the following four types: